 Depending on the agenda, the Lead Independent Director, who chairs this Committee, may exclude the Chairman and Chief Executive Officer from the discussions of the Crisis Management Committee.
-Moreover, the Chairman and Chief Executive Officer must be disqualified from such discussions if the crisis is linked to a subject that personally concerns him.
+Moreover, any member of the committee must recuse himself or herself from all meetings of said committee linked, directly or indirectly, to a subject that personally concerns him or her.

 Lead Independent Director

-The Lead Independent Director, appointed by the Board of Directors, assists the Chairman and CEO in the organization and functioning of the Board and its Committees, as well as in the monitoring of corporate governance and internal control.
+The Lead Independent Director, appointed by the Board of Directors among the independent directors, assists the Chairman and CEO in organizing the Board and its Committees and ensuring they operate properly, and in supervising corporate governance.

 Since April 27, 2017, the Lead Independent Director has been Augustin de Romanet.

 SCOR’s Executive Committee is responsible for implementing the strategy adopted by the Board of Directors.
 The Chairman and Chief Executive Officer has executive authority to manage SCOR’s business, subject to the prior authorization of the Board of Directors or the Shareholders’ Meeting for certain decisions.
 As the French Code des Assurances stipulates that the effective management of a company must be performed by at least two persons (ie; the “four-eye principle”), the Board of Directors has designated the Chief Executive Officers of SCOR Global P&C and SCOR Global Life to carry out these functions.